7 Essential Landscape Photography Tips

 Do you want to improve your photography?
-Here are 7 essential landscape photography tips which will help you improve your photo skills to showcase your next adventure
+Here are 7 essential landscape photography tips that will help you improve your photo skills to showcase your next adventure.

 5. Use a Tripod

 When landscape photographers use smaller aperture, less light is able to pass through the lens, which requires the shutter speed to be longer in order for the image to be exposed properly.
 A sturdy tripod is then required to ensure the camera is completely still during the length of the exposure.
 If there is any movement or camera shake during the exposure, no matter how minor, the image will not be sharp.